 inputplug [-a address] [-f path] [-v] [-n] [-d] [-0] -c command-prefix

 inputplug is a daemon which connects to a running X server and monitors its XInput hierarchy change events.
 Such events arrive when a device is being attached or removed, enabled or disabled etc.

-- command-prefix event-type device-id device-type
+- command-prefix event-type device-id device-type device-name

 Event type may be one of the following:

 Device type may be any of those:

 Device identifier is an integer.
 The device name may have embedded spaces.